Mussels in White Wine and Garlic

 - Rinse and scrub mussels under cold water.

-- In a large stockpot set over medium heat, combine wine, shallots, garlic, and salt.
+- In a large stockpot set over medium heat, melt the butter.
+Once it's hot, add shallots, garlic, and salt.

-- Cook until all mussels are open, about 5 minutes.
+- Steam until all mussels are open, about 5 minutes.

 - Remove from heat.